Privacy & Security

 - Only provide your Access ID when your browser indicates an encrypted connection, such as Secure Socket Layer (SSL), directly to BMBC’s website or to another site you have investigated and trust fully.

 Aggregation sites are Internet sites that allow you to consolidate account information from several sources on one site.
 To do this, an aggregation provider may request access to your personal financial information.
 You should ensure that the aggregator company has appropriate policies to protect the privacy and security of any information you provide or to which they are gaining access, and that you trust the aggregator company.
 In addition, BMBC can assign a unique, non-transactional login ID and password that will limit an aggregator company’s access to your account information.
 We strongly urge you to take advantage of this service.
-To do so, please contact our Customer Service Center at 610-525-1700.
-Our representatives are available Monday through Friday, from 7:30 a.m. to 6:00 p.m.
+To do so, please contact the BMT Customer Care Center at 610-525-1700.

 If you provide information about your BMBC accounts to an aggregator company, we consider that you have authorized all transactions initiated by that aggregation site, which is using access information you have provided, whether or not you were aware of a specific transaction.